Mirantis/fuel-plugin-backup/README.md

 2. Navigate to 'Nodes' section of UI, press 'Add nodes button'
 3. Assign controller/compute roles to the respective nodes.
 4. Push Deploy Changes button.
-5. After deployment process nn primary-controller node (node with controller role with minimal node-id) will create folder <backup_data_location> that contains folders [etc, fuel, mysql, ceph] (optional) that contains corresponding bash-script that is responsible for creation of each type of backup.
-At the same moment crontab-rule for running this script once a day(at 4:38, 5:38, 6:38, 7:38) will be created.
+5. After deployment process primary-controller node (node with controller role with minimal node-id) will be created folder <backup_data_location> that contains folders [etc, fuel, mysql, ceph] (optional) each folder contains corresponding bash-script that is responsible for creation of backup.
+Scripts will be managed by crontab-rule once a day(at 4:38, 5:38, 6:38, 7:38).